siomiz/SoftEtherVPN/README.md

 Docker image tag `openvpn` is available for testing, which has OpenVPN compatibilities enabled in addition to IPSec.
 It will eventually be merged to `latest`.

-`docker run -d -p 1194:1194/udp siomiz/softethervpn:openvpn`
+`docker run -d --cap-add NET_ADMIN -p 1194:1194/udp siomiz/softethervpn:openvpn`

 The entire log can be saved and used as an `.ovpn` config file (change as needed).